Improving data systems to end Vietnam’s HIV/AIDS epidemic

 PATH has a broad data analytics and data management background, a rich legacy of advancing health technologies, and decades of experience in preventing, diagnosing, and treating HIV.
 PATH’s work in HIV spans more than three decades across 32 countries since 1987.

 PATH has been working in Vietnam since 1980, partnering with government leaders, communities, and local changemakers to develop sustainable systems for tackling the country’s priority health challenges.
-PATH has been recognized as a leading and trusted technical assistant organization in HIV/AIDS control and digital health innovation in Vietnam.
+PATH has been recognized as a leading and trusted technical assistance organization in HIV/AIDS control and digital health innovation in Vietnam.

 For years, PATH also has worked closely with government agencies, health care providers, laboratories, and communities in Vietnam to strengthen the national health system through a coordinated, data-driven approach.